Acura RL: Safety

+Michelin PAX System

 From 2006 through 2008, Michelin PAX System run-flat tires were also offered as an option.
 This system allowed the car to run up to 125 mi at 50 mi/h with a flat.

 Michelin PAX System run-flat tires require special equipment to replace them.
 Such equipment is available only at a limited number of specially certified tire and car dealerships.
 In April 2008, Michelin announced that it would discontinue its PAX run-flat tires.
 Unless special equipment is available, the Acura RL's optional run-flat tires are usually fixed by replacing the entire wheel/tire assembly.
 Unlike Honda dealers, Acura dealers were not required to become PAX certified service centers, which included expensive training and specialized machinery.
 Acura dealers would generally take a flat tire/wheel assembly off and put a new PAX System on the vehicle, or refer the customer to the nearest PAX certified facility.

 For warranty and safety reasons, it is not recommended that owners of PAX equipped vehicles switch to another type of tire assembly.
 Both Acura and Michelin have not been forthcoming about how current owners of PAX equipped Acura RLs can address this impasse once the current supply of PAX tires run out.
 Some hope that the PAX tire supply will not run out and that they will be continued to be produced on a specialty basis, just as the ill-fated Michelin TRX system tires are still produced today.

 Reasons for discontinuing the PAX run-flat system were several, one big reason probably being the class-action suit against Honda and Michelin.
 Other reasons may have been the difficulty in repair and replacement of PAX tires, which are generally special order and require special mount/demount machinery and training, and the paucity of PAX certified dealers throughout the United States.
 While RLs have reportedly low incidence of complaints with the premium Michelin Pilot MXM4 all season tires, the opposite was true of the top-of-the-line Honda Odyssey Touring model minivan equipped with Michelin Energy LX4 PAX tires that allegedly did not live up to their promise of long tread life and easy replacement.
 In addition, during this time, Michelin announced that due to the low general acceptance of the PAX technology throughout the industry, new PAX development would be stopped, although tires would be provided for the foreseeable future.
 Other PAX equipped vehicles include the world's fastest production car, the Bugatti Veyron EB 16.4, and certain Rolls-Royce and Audi vehicles.